-I'm a freelance designer who employs a broad skill set, a keen eye for detail, and a conceptual mind.
+I'm a freelance designer who employs a conceptual mind, a broad skill set, and a keen eye for detail.
 Particularly interested in projects that have cultural impact, I produce effective and engaging visual communication that speaks with a unique voice.
+Vancouver based.

 CFUV 101.9 FM is Victoria’s non-profit campus and community radio station.
 Since 1984 they have provided a platform for marginalized voices, highlighted music unrepresented in the mainstream, and contributed to their local community through the promotion of artists, organizations, events, and festivals.